 Common Causes For Mildew Smell From Your AC

+Many homeowners may know what mildew smells like, they may not have an idea of where they can find it within their system.
 Here are the most common causes for mildew odors to occur in HVAC systems:

-When You Need Professional Assistance
+When Do You Need Professional Assistance?

 If you’ve tried the easy DIY solutions like changing your air filters and checking the drip pan for visible clogs with no success, it is time to contact a professional HVAC technician.
 Many people will first opt to have their ductwork cleaned, but this is simply masking the problem if the underlying cause is not identified.
 Your technician can survey the situation to determine if an underlying problem needs to be fixed so the smell doesn’t keep coming back.